TechFusionMasters/DelegatR/documents/why-delegatr.md

-# Why MediatorKit
+# Why DelegatR

-MediatorKit exists to provide a small, predictable in-process mediator for .NET applications.
+DelegatR is a minimal, in-process mediator for .NET applications.

 ## What problem it solves